Letter Q Guide

 Wildstyle

-Do: Preserve a plain Q loop and tail first, then add motion around the outside while keeping the tail readable on first glance.
+Do: Keep the loop and tail obvious first, then build motion around the outside so the exit still reads on first glance.

 Open Wildstyle